-This Queen’s gallery hosted in 2018, an exhibition of the Prince of Wales trip to India, which lasted four months from November 1875.
-Albert Edward, Prince of Wales, the eldest son of Queen Victoria, who would become King Edward the VII.
+This Queen’s Gallery hosted in 2018, an exhibition of the Prince of Wales’s trip to India, which lasted four months from November 1875.
+Albert Edward, Prince of Wales, the eldest son of Queen Victoria, who would become King Edward VII.

-This exhibition looks at the Gifts that India gave to the Prince and British royal family.
-It also looks at 4 generations of Indian Manuscripts text and artworks that feature Hindu, Sikh and Muslim presentations.
+This exhibition looks at the Gifts that India gave to the Prince and the British royal family.
+It also looks at 4 generations of Indian Manuscripts text and artworks that feature Hindu, Sikh, and Muslim presentations.

 Shortly after the Prince Returned to England by mid-1876 the gifts were put on display at the Indian Museum in South Kensington London, which then later became the V&A Museum.

-The exhibition travelled to other locations in Scotland and the UK and to Paris and reached Copenhagen in 1882.
+The exhibition traveled to other locations in Scotland and the UK and to Paris and reached Copenhagen in 1882.

 30,000 people visited this exhibition in the first week in London in the past.
-This encouraged British manufacture and sale of Indian inspired gift items.
+This encouraged the British manufacture and sale of Indian-inspired gift items.

 In 1958 2/3 of the Subcontinent was ruled by the British Raj.
 Many cultures, languages, and religions make up India.
 British Rule ended when the Partition of India happened, in August 1947.
 Independence was then gained, but at a cost that India was then split into two countries India and Pakistan.
 The Hindu faith, Sikhism, and the Muslim faith encountered turmoil, fatalities, trauma, loss upheaval separation when partition happened.